 The Kronos can hold five High-Impact Rounds in its internal magazine, and fires with a smooth, single-action priming movement.
 The rounds can very easily be inserted at the top of the blaster into the magazine, which is not detachable.

 If you’re looking for a compact Nerf gun with outstanding performance and ergonomics, you can’t go wrong with the Kronos.
 Firing with the Rival Kronos is a lot of fun, it’s very easy to operate, and pretty much never jams.

 10. Nerf N-Strike Elite Titan CS-50

-What better way to conclude this list of best Nerf guns with an oversized, over-the-top, fully motorized blaster.
+To keep this list of best Nerf guns as diversified as possible, I do want to include this oversized, over-the-top, fully motorized blaster.
 That’s right, the Tital CS-50 in the N-Strike Elite series really is a big machine, and is so much fun to shoot with.

 The Titan CS-50 It’s a fully automatic flywheel blaster with a super long barrel that also rotates when in action.
 The drum can be attached to the bottom of the blaster and holds no less than 50 Elite darts.

 The way you hold and fire with this blaster is a bit different.
 You’re essentially carrying the blaster around as if it’s a sports bag.
 The firing trigger is part of the handle at the back of the blaster, with a supporting handle in the middle.

 Unsurprisingly, the Titan CS-50 comes with a much needed shoulder strap, so you can easily carry this monster around.
 If you’re looking to diversify your collection of Nerf guns, the Titan CS-50 is a must-have in my humble opinion.